 I’ve heard many realtors say, “Well, we have to split our commission with the buyer’s agent and our brokerage,” as if this is an excuse for how much they make off home sellers, and now buyers as well.
 Karen has a 70/30 split with her brokerage meaning she keeps 70% of $81,000, which is $56,700.
 Even splitting her commission with the buyer’s agent, Karen made over $700 an hour for placing an ad on MLS, showing our home to whoever showed up, and “staging” our home, which we paid for out of pocket.

-Honestly, realtors are greedy middlemen/women, who offer little to no value.
-In fact, for private buyers and sellers of property, they are literally in our way, an anchor we are forced to engage with and pay because the real estate industry has set it up this way.
 The National Association of Realtors (NAR) is the largest lobby in the country, lobbying congress and city councils to do their bidding.
-Try selling your home as a private owner and agents won’t show it to clients unless they get a commission on the sale.
+Try selling your home as a private owner (‘for sale by owner’ — FSBO) and agents won’t show it unless they get a commission on the sale.
 Worse, they bad talk the FSBOs to their clients.
 I know.
-Tried selling a rental property on our own and the few potential buyers who came by told us their agents refused to show our house because they wouldn’t, ‘in all good conscience, waste their client’s time showing them crap housing.’
+Tried selling a rental property on our own and the few potential buyers who came by told us their agents refused to show our house because they wouldn’t, ‘in all good conscience, waste their client’s time showing them crap.’

 I’ve never actually met a real estate agent or broker with a conscience.

 My half-brother is Born-Again and used his influence in the local churches to promote his real estate business to the mostly immigrant Latino influx.
 These were hardworking men and women, generally with two or more kids.
 They’d gathered together just enough savings for a very small down payment on a new home in the housing developments popping up across the valley.
-Of course my half-brother knew all this about them.
-Yet, he convinced these folks that an adjustable-rate mortgage would get them into a house because ARM loans require little down, and had relatively low monthly payments.
+Of course, my half-brother knew all this about them.
+Yet, he convinced these ignorant folks that an adjustable-rate mortgage would get them into a house because ARM loans require little down and had relatively low monthly payments.

 In 2008, the real estate industry crashed and the low ARM loans his buyers signed on for turned monthly mortgage payments from $2500 to $4500 virtually overnight.
 Thousands lost their homes to foreclosure in the following 5 yrs, unable to maintain their monthly payment.
 Brokers and agents manipulated the numbers to get these folks an absurdly low down payment, not caring or even considering that in as few as 3 yrs their payments would skyrocket.
-How would my half-brother know he was screwing his clients pushing ARM loans?
-All ARM loans “balloon.”
-The ARM “teaser rate” is attractive to lure the low-income in, but screw them over time.
-Banks always win, get the most they can.

 Like realtors, I’ve never actually met a banker, lender, or person in finance with a conscience.